UBC-CIC/knowledge-bridge/Docs/DEPLOYMENT_GUIDE.md

   - Verify the three Entra secrets exist in Secrets Manager (`KBA-SharePoint-Credentials`, `Sharepoint-REST-Cert-Pfx-B64`, `Sharepoint-REST-Cert-Pfx-Password`).
   - Check that admin consent was granted for all required API permissions (see `Docs/ENTRA_SETUP.md` Section 2).
   - Check CloudWatch logs for the Glue job under `/aws-glue/jobs/`.
-  - Confirm the Glue job's IAM role has access to Secrets Manager, Bedrock (Titan), and the RDS VPC.
+  - Confirm the Glue job's IAM role has access to Secrets Manager, Bedrock (Cohere Embed English v3), and the RDS VPC.
+  - Verify Cohere Embed English v3 model access is enabled in Bedrock (see [Enable and Verify Bedrock Model Access](#enable-and-verify-bedrock-model-access)).

 **Issue: Admin login fails or redirect loop after Microsoft sign-in**